lsoft/DpdtInject/README.md

 ### Singleton takes transient or custom

-Dpdt can detect cases of singleton takes a transient or custom as its dependency, and make signals to the programmer.
+Dpdt can detect cases of singleton binding takes a transient/custom binding as its dependency, and make signals to the programmer.
 It's not always a bug, but warning might be useful.

 ### Circular dependencies

 Dpdt is available to determine circular dependencies in your dependency tree.
 In that cases it raise a compilation error.
 One additional point: if that circle contains a conditional binding, Dpdt can't determine if circular dependency will exists at runtime, so Dpdt raises a compile-time warning instead of error.

+## More than 1 unconditional child

+If for some binding more than 1 unconditional child exists it renders parent unresolvable, so Dpdt will break the compilation is that case.

 ## Cluster life cycle

 The life cycle of the cluster begins by creating it with `new`.
-The cluster can take other cluster as its parent, so each unknown dependency will be targeted to the parent.
+The cluster can take other cluster as its parent, so each unknown dependency will be resolved from the parent (if parent exists, otherwise exception would be thrown).

 The end of the life cycle of a cluster occurs after the call to its `Dispose` method.
 At this point, all of its disposable singleton bindings are also being disposed.
 It is prohibited to dispose of the cluster and use it for resolving in parallel .
 It is forbidden to resolve after a `Dispose`.

-# More than 1 unconditional child

-More than 1 unconditional child makes parent binding unresolvable so Dpdt will break the compilation is that case.

-## Design drawbacks

-0. Because of design, it's impossible to `Unbind`.
-0. Because of source generators, it's impossible to direclty debug your bind code, including its `When` predicates.
-0. Because of massive rewriting the body of the cluster, it's impossible to use a local variables (local methods and other local stuff) in `ConstructorArgument` and `When` predicates.
-To make bind works use instance based fields, properties and methods instead.
-To make bind debuggable use fields, properties and methods of the other, helper class.
-0. No deferred bindings by design with exception of cluster hierarchy.

 ## Artifact folder